LauraXSpies/SolAegis/README.md

 SolAegis uses dynamic knowledge graphs to deliver insights for heat warning monitoring, supporting real-time interventions.
 Leveraging healthcare data, it addresses rising heat risks, providing data-driven, personalized, and explainable measures for improved resource allocation and prevention.

 > **⚠️ Project Status: Under Development**
-> SolAegis is currently under active development and will be officially released in Spring 2024.
+> SolAegis is currently under active development and will be officially released in Winter 2025.
 Stay tuned for updates!

 ---